 Instead of attaching the headboard to the adjustable base, some people prefer to attach the headboard to the wall.
 Hence the term “floating headboard.”

 Wall-mounting a headboard means it doesn’t need to match the size of your adjustable base system.
-Plus, floating headboards can be switched out with any bed frame.
+Plus, floating headboards can be switched out with any bed foundation or frame.

 Potential headboard mounts for a wall include: